EpiKK30/python-challenge/README.txt

 - Each script operates independently, analyzing its respective dataset.
 - Remember to review the `README.md` file within each project folder for specific instructions and details.

+**Code Source:** The Python script development process heavily utilized the Xpert Learning Assistant platform, leveraging its vast knowledge base and interactive capabilities.
+Additionally, some cross-comparisons were made with ' ChatGPT to address specific challenges encountered during script development.

 **Contact Information:**
 If you have any questions, suggestions, or encounter issues, feel free to reach out to me via email at ngalakevin@gmail.com.

-Thank you for exploring the Python Challenge repository!
+Thank you for exploring my Python Challenge repository!